sourmash-bio/sourmash/doc/command-line.md

 abbreviated gather_csv:

 ```
-f_match,f_unique_weighted,name,query_name
+f_match,f_unique_to_query,name,query_name
-0.664,1.0,0.664,"GCF_000021665.1 Shewanella baltica OS223 strain=OS223, ASM2166v1",Sb47+63
+0.664,0.664,"GCF_000021665.1 Shewanella baltica OS223 strain=OS223, ASM2166v1",Sb47+63
-0.656,0.511,0.335,"GCF_000017325.1 Shewanella baltica OS185 strain=OS185, ASM1732v1",Sb47+63
+0.656,0.335,"GCF_000017325.1 Shewanella baltica OS185 strain=OS185, ASM1732v1",Sb47+63
 ```

 > Here, `f_match` shows that independently, both strains match ~65% percent of this mixed query.
-The `f_unique_weighted` column has the results of gather-style decomposition.
+The `f_unique_to_query` column has the results of gather-style decomposition.
 As the OS223 strain had a slightly higher `f_match` (66%), it was the first match.
 The remaining 33% of the query matched to strain OS185.

-Here, we use this gather csv to classify our "Sb47+63" mixed-strain query.
+We can use `tax genome` on this gather csv to classify our "Sb47+63" mixed-strain query:

-Example command to classify this query from the `gather` csv, using the default classification threshold (0.1).

 ```
 sourmash tax genome
     --gather-csv 47+63_x_gtdb-rs202.gather.csv \
     --taxonomy-csv gtdb-rs202.taxonomy.v2.csv
 ```
+> This command uses the default classification strategy, which uses a containment threshold of 0.1 (10%).

 There are two possible output formats, `csv_summary` and `krona`.

 #### `csv_summary` output format

 `csv_summary` is the default output format.
-This outputs a `csv` with lineage summarization for each taxonomic rank.
-This output currently consists of four columns, `query_name,rank,fraction,lineage`, where `fraction` is the  fraction of the query matched to the reported rank and lineage.
-The `status` column provides additional information on the classification.
-The `status` options are:
+This outputs a `csv` with taxonomic classification for each query genome.
+This output currently consists of six columns, `query_name,rank,fraction,lineage,query_md5,query_filename`, where `fraction` is the  fraction of the query matched to the reported rank and lineage.
+ The `status` column provides additional information on the classification:

   - `match` - this query was classified
   - `nomatch`- this query could not be classified